-- 1. Attest that he or she has the authority under State law to make the disenrollment request on behalf of the individual; - 2.
-Attest that proof of this authorization (if any), as required by State law, that empowers the individual to effectuate a disenrollment request on behalf of the applicant is available upon request by CMS; and - 3.
+- 1. Attest that he or she has the authority under state law to make the disenrollment request on behalf of the individual; - 2.
+Attest that proof of this authorization (if any), as required by state law, that empowers the individual to effectuate a disenrollment request on behalf of the applicant is available upon request by CMS; and - 3.
 Provide contact information.

-If a passively enrolled member voluntarily disenrolls from the MMP, the State should ask if he/she wants to opt out of future passive enrollments into MMPs.
-If the individual indicates she/he wants to opt out of future passive enrollments, the State should submit the disenrollment transaction (TC 51), showing an MMP Opt-Out Flag data element as "Y" (opted out of passive enrollment) in position 202.
+If a passively enrolled member voluntarily disenrolls from the MMP, the state should ask if he or she wants to opt out of future passive enrollments into MMPs.
+If the individual indicates he or she wants to opt out of future passive enrollments, the state should submit the disenrollment transaction (TC 51), and include an MMP Opt-Out Flag data element "Y" (opted out of passive enrollment) in position 202.
 This individual may enroll in a MMP in the future by submitting an opt-in enrollment request.